davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 ## Why would I need this?

 In the post [Custom Select Inputs](./../select-input-styling/), I demonstrated the use of the `appearance` CSS property for styling select inputs.
-However, that approach can cause the element to render differently across browsers making an inconsistent web experience.
-Using a well-designed component library will correct this, but it may involve loading a large library into your app just to use a single component.
+However, that approach can cause the element to render differently across browsers making the web experience inconsistent.
+Using a well-designed component library will help with this, but it usually involves loading a large library into your app just to use a single component.
 Other solutions involve some creative markup and CSS, but it is not guaranteed that these approaches are accessible for individuals who use assistive web devices.
-Instead, it is possible to create your own dropdown menu using the [listbox](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/listbox_role) role.
+Instead, it is possible to create your own dropdown menu by creating using the [listbox](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/listbox_role) role.

 In this post, I will provide an overview for creating your own listbox widget using HTML, CSS, and JavaScript.
 The Web Accessibility Initiative's (WAI) Authoring Practices for creating a [listbox widget](https://www.w3.org/TR/wai-aria-practices/#Listbox) is used to ensure the widget follows recommended accessibility practices.
-The example discussed in the post reworks the [Collapsible Dropdown Listbox Example](https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html) for use in Shiny applications.
-This includes writing the R functions to generate the HTML markup and creating the custom JavaScript input binding that handles the communication between R and the browser.
+The example discussed in the post reworks the [Collapsible Dropdown Listbox Example](https://www.w3.org/TR/wai-aria-practices/examples/listbox/listbox-collapsible.html) for use in Shiny applications, including writing the R functions that generate the HTML and creating the custom JavaScript input binding that handles the communication between R and the listbox widget.

 > This tutorial focuses heavily on HTML and JavaScript.
 Some experience will definitely help, but it is not required.
 I have tried to keep concepts simple and reference outside sources where possible.
 If you notice any errors or have suggestions for improving this post, feel free to open a new [issue](https://github.com/davidruvolo51/shinytutorials/issues) on GitHub.